Vaiz/nfs3/crates/nfs3_server/README.md

 Usage
 =====

-You simply need to implement the `vfs::NFSFileSystem` trait.
-See demofs.rs for an example and bin/main.rs for how to actually start a service.
+You simply need to implement the `vfs::NfsReadFileSysmtem` and (optionaly) `vfs::NfsFileSystem` traits.
+See memfs.rs for an example and bin/main.rs for how to actually start a service.
 The interface generally not difficult to implement; demanding mainly the ability to associate every file system object (directory/file) with a 64-bit ID.
 Directory listing can be a bit complicated due to the pagination requirements.